Methodology

 4. Category-specific expectations

-This is where editorial judgment enters.
+This is where category-specific rules enter.
 Every category in our catalog has its own checklist.
 An e-commerce site is expected to surface clear shipping and return policies, a working customer-support channel, and a recognizable payment processor.
 A news site is expected to disclose ownership and corrections policy.
 A SaaS site is expected to publish status pages and security documentation.
 A site that meets the category baseline scores well.
 A site that misses parts of it loses points proportionally.

 How the four signals combine

-The four sub-signals are weighted, summed, and clipped to a 0–100 range, then mapped to one of three editorial bands: Trusted (80+), Caution (60–79), and Risky (under 60).
+The four sub-signals are weighted, summed, and clipped to a 0–100 range, then mapped to one of three editorial bands: Safe (80+), Caution (60–79), and Avoid (under 60).
 The band is what most readers actually use.
 The underlying number is shown for transparency and to make comparisons within a band possible.

 What we deliberately don't score

 We don't score sites on aesthetic preference, political alignment, or business-model purity.
-A site can be ugly and still earn a Trusted rating, and a beautifully-designed site with thin operations and unclear ownership will still be flagged.
-SiteScope is an audit, not a taste guide.
+A site can be ugly and still earn a Safe rating, and a beautifully-designed site with thin operations and unclear ownership will still be flagged.
+Scrutiny Desk is an audit, not a taste guide.

 Update cadence